iwpnd/piper/readme.md

 # piper

-Yet another point in polygon package
+Yet another point in polygon package.
+Piper makes use of ray casting and does account for holes in polygons.

 ## Installation